abs-tudelft/vhdmmio/mdbook/src/conditionconfig.md

  - `yes`: the signal value needs to be 1.

- - an integer: the signal value needs to match the specified value.
+ - an integer above or equal to 0: the signal needs to have the specified value.

+ - a hex/bin integer with don't cares: the signal value is matched against the given number, specified as a string representation of a hexadecimal or binary integer which may contain don't cares (`-`).
+In hexadecimal integers, bit-granular don't-cares can be specified by inserting four-bit binary blocks enclosed in square braces in place of a hex digit.

+ - `<address>/<size>`: as before, but the given number of LSBs are ignored in addition.

+ - `<address>|<ignore>`: specifies the required signal value and ignored bits using two integers.
+Both integers can be specified in hexadecimal, binary, or decimal.
+A bit which is set in the `<ignore>` value is ignored in the matching process.

+ - `<address>&<mask>`: specifies the required signal value and bitmask using two integers.
+Both integers can be specified in hexadecimal, binary, or decimal.
+A bit which is not set in the `<ignore>` value is ignored in the matching process.

 This key is optional unless required by context.
 If not specified, the default value (`no`) is used.

-## `ignore`

-This key specifies the value that the signal must have for the logical register to be addressed.

-The following values are supported:

- - `0` (default): all bits must match.

- - a different integer: the bits set in this value are ignored when matching against `value`.

-This key is optional unless required by context.
-If not specified, the default value (`0`) is used.